For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Tournament Stats.
-We've published some key player statistics for this week's Open de Espana that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Open de Espana that will help to shape a view on players who traditionally play well at this event.
+Please note, the 2007 event was the only time that the CNG hosted this event : Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2015: James Morrison, 225/1; 2014: Miguel Angel Jimenez, 22/1; 2013: Raphael Jacquelin, 55/1; 2012: Francesco Molinari, 16/1; 2011: Thomas Aiken, 45/1; 2010: Alvaro Quiros, 18/1 .
-For a summary of winners' odds on the European Tour for the past 5 years based on the 2016 schedule click here.
+2016: Andrew Johnston, 100/1; 2015: James Morrison, 225/1; 2014: Miguel Angel Jimenez, 22/1; 2013: Raphael Jacquelin, 55/1; 2012: Francesco Molinari, 16/1; 2011: Thomas Aiken, 45/1; 2010: Alvaro Quiros, 18/1 .
+For a summary of winners' odds on the European Tour for the past 7 years based on the 2017 schedule click here.

 Tournament Trends & Key Factors.

 Analysing the final stats of the top 3 finishers from the European Tour events held here last decade give us a little insight into this test:

 Conditions were trickier in 2007 than 2009 with more wind and cooler conditions which resulted in a marked difference in winning totals, however it certainly wasn't a grind on either occasion.
 GIR numbers were generally high for the whole field and a combination of better-than-average GIR stats and a strong performance on and around the greens looks the most likely winning formula.